brandongregory/dndhelp/src/5e-build-guides/archer-builds.md

 ### <a name="Feat-Sharpshooter"></a>Sharpshooter

 The number 1 feat for high-damage archers is Sharpshooter.
-This feat allows you to take a -5 to your attack role for a +10 to bonus.
+This feat allows you to take a -5 to your attack roll for a +10 to bonus.
 The catch is that you don't have to decide whether to use this feature until after you roll (but before you know if it hits).
 It also greatly increases the range of ranged weapons like bows.
 If your attack rolls are generally high or you have a reliable way of getting advantage on attacks, you can get some truly wild damage with this feat.

 ### <a name="Feat-Crossbow-Expert"></a>Crossbow Expert